-High-impact exercise puts pressure on your pelvic floor muscles and can increase leakage.
-Sit-ups can also make you leak by straining your pelvic floor muscles.
+High-impact exercise and sit-ups put pressure on your pelvic floor muscles and can increase leaks.

-Lifting puts strain on your pelvic floor muscles, so avoid it wherever you can.
+Lifting puts strain on your pelvic floor muscles, so avoid it whenever you can.

-When you do need to lift something, like picking up children or shopping bags, tighten your pelvic floor muscles before and during the lift.
+When you do need to lift something, such as picking up children or shopping bags, tighten your pelvic floor muscles before and during the lift.

-Being overweight can weaken your pelvic floor muscles and can cause incontinence, because of the pressure of fatty tissue on the bladder.
+Being overweight can weaken your pelvic floor muscles and cause incontinence because of the pressure of fatty tissue on your bladder.

-Your symptoms may improve, and could clear up completely, if you lose the excess weight.
+Your symptoms may improve, and could go away completely, if you lose any excess weight.

 Treat constipation promptly

-Straining to empty your bowels weakens your pelvic floor muscles and makes leakage worse.
+Straining to poo weakens your pelvic floor muscles and makes urinary incontinence worse.

-Never delay the urge to empty your bowels.
+Never ignore the urge to poo.
 If you have constipation, it may help to change your diet and lifestyle.